Home » CRISIS SERVICES PROGRAM

 Services will be primarily centered around targeting ways to overcome each client’s significant housing barriers, but will also feature intensive case management, volunteer sponsored assigned one on one mentorship, motivational interviewing, financial literacy, community referrals, building life skills, employment readiness and placement assistance and so on.
 Our goal is that offering this additional time and programing will truly support survivors in their ability to move forward.

-The DYCS operates a 24/7 crisis line that provides confidential support to victims/ survivors of Intimate Partner & other violent crimes who are looking to become or remain safe and autonomous.
-Our goal is to assist each caller with safety strategies that empower the victim/ survivor to make informed choices for themselves or their families.
+The DYCS operates a 24/7 crisis line that provides confidential support to victims/survivors of intimate partner & other violent crimes who are looking to become or remain safe and anonymous.
+Our goal is to assist each caller with safety strategies that empower the victim/survivor to make informed choices for themselves or their families.
+You can reach us at 563-556-1100.

-Each year we host a fundraiser called Glimmer of Hope, where 100% of the proceeds are invested into our services to ensure ongoing safety options are available for those fleeing from domestic violence, human trafficking, sexual assault, and other violent crimes.
+Each year we host a fundraiser called Glimmer of Hope (this can link to our seasonal events page), where 100% of the proceeds are invested into our services to ensure ongoing safety options are available for those fleeing from domestic violence, human trafficking, sexual assault, and other violent crimes.